nyiyezin/nyiyezin/README.md

 - 🌐 I'm passionate about web development and always eager to learn new technologies.
 - 💻 Currently diving into HTML, CSS, and JavaScript to build a strong foundation.
-- 🚀 Working on Microverse Learningboard project to apply my learning and create something cool.
+- 🚀 Working on Microverse Learning-Board project to apply my learning and create something cool.

 ## Tech Stack